-The Viva Rapidway along Davis Drive is now largely complete.
-More than simply a bus rapid transit system, the project created pedestrian-friendly boulevards; green spaces, updated utilities, and modern pedestrian amenities that contribute to a vibrant corridor.
-The rapidway now provides fast, reliable transit along the Davis Drive corridor that is bringing the community together, literally and figuratively.
-These improvements have prepared the corridor for even more growth and intensification.
+The Viva Rapidways along Davis Drive and Yonge Street are now complete.
+More than simply a bus rapid transit system, these projects create pedestrian-friendly boulevards; green spaces, updated utilities, and modern pedestrian amenities that contribute to vibrant corridors.
+These rapidways now provide fast, reliable transit along Davis Drive and Yonge Street that bring the community together, literally and figuratively, connecting with the Newmarket GO Station, Upper Canada Mall, Southlake Regional Healthcare Centre, the GO Park and Ride facility at Highway 404, and York Region Headquarters on Yonge Street.
+This rapidway system has set the stage for even more growth and intensification within Newmarket's Urban Centre's Secondary Plan area.

 Sustainability and Green Economy